-The Zowie FK2 is the medium sized mouse from the FK ambidextrous series of mice by Zowie.
+The Zowie FK2 is the medium-sized mouse from the FK ambidextrous series of mice by Zowie.
 One of the most preferred mouse of the Esports players, the Zowie FK2 does not boast a lot of features, but its beauty lies in its simplicity.

 It only has up to 3200 DPI, which can be toggled with a button underneath the mouse and each DPI setting has a different color to indicate it.
 3200 DPI is not the highest available in mice with some mice reaching 20K DPI sensors, but as someone pointed out that no one is able to utilize that high DPI and the 3200 DPI on the Zowie FK2 is more than enough for gaming.

-The Zowie FK2 is light and medium-sized mouse which can be used by both, left-handed and right-handed gamers, usually preferred by FPS players, the mouse has a great design fit for palm grip and claw grip users.
+The Zowie FK2 is a light and medium-sized mouse which can be used by both, left-handed and right-handed gamers, usually preferred by FPS players, the mouse has a great design fit for palm grip and claw grip users.

-It is very simple, in fact, the mouse is plug and play, which means you do not need any driver or other software to run it, which makes it great to be a personalized mouse for left-handed users.
+It is very simple, in fact, the mouse is plug-and-play, which means you do not need any driver or other software to run it, which makes it great to be a personalized mouse for left-handed users.
 They can carry it to their LAN party games, hook it up to a PC and just start gaming right away without the hassle of downloading drivers or software for it.

 - DPI: 16,000